Witiko/doctoral-thesis/defense.md

 * * *

 > The Soft Cosine Measure (SCM) seems to me to have a structure similar to
-> CoIBERT (Khattab and Zaharia [@khattab2020colbert], SIGIR 2020), but with two differences: (1)
+> ColBERT (Khattab and Zaharia [@khattab2020colbert], SIGIR 2020), but with two differences:
+>
-> CoIBERT uses the maximum over the document terms of the similarity between
+> 1. ColBERT uses the maximum over the document terms of the similarity between
 > embeddings for each query term, whereas SCM uses the sum of those
+> similarities, and
+>
-> similarities, and (2) CoIBERT uses a transformer to learn contextual
+> 2. ColBERT uses a transformer to learn contextual
 > embeddings, whereas your implementation of SCM uses fastText to learn static.
+>
 > How consequential is the first of those differences: are there theoretical or
-> practical advantages or disadvantages to CoIBERT’s max-sim operator compared
+> practical advantages or disadvantages to ColBERT’s max-sim operator compared
 > with the inner product in SCM?

+- Unlike the soft cosine measure (SCM), ColBERT is asymmetrical.
+- ColBERT seems suitable mainly for passage retrieval.

 * * *